nathan-russell-blog/nathan-russell-blog.github.io/source/about/index.markdown

 primarily because in the *real world* you will spend approximately zero seconds crunching numbers with a pencil and paper.
 Just saying...

+Getting back to the point, I don't have a formal background in computer science.
+I do, however, have the benefit of real world experience which will (hopefully) be useful to the reader.